 The research statement should run no longer than three double-spaced pages; statements exceeding this limit will not be reviewed.
 The letter may be single-spaced.
 Both the letter and statement should be formatted with 1-inch margins and 12 point font, Times New Roman preferred.

-To apply, please use the online application located below, which will appear once applications are being accepted.
+To apply, please use the online application located below, which will appears when applications are being accepted.
 Questions can be sent by electronic mail to [email protected].
 The annual deadline for submissions is 1 April.
 Fellowship awards will be decided by around May 1 and will be announced formally during the SHAFR annual meeting in June, with expenditure to be administered during the subsequent academic year.

 Patrick Chung, Brown University